stanford-rc/www.sherlock.stanford.edu/src/docs/index.md

     practices, tutorials or other info, please feel free to do so there.

-For more details about the SRCC Slack Workspace, and instructions on how to join this workspace and its channels, please see the SRCC [support page][url_srcc_support].
+For more details about the SRCC Slack Workspace, and instructions on how to join this workspace and its channels, please see the Stanford Research Computing [support page][url_srcc_support].

 !!! warning "Slack is not an official support channel"

-    Please note that while SRCC staff will monitor these channels, the official way to get support is still to email us at {{ support_email }}.
+    Please note that while Stanford Research Computing staff will monitor these channels, the official way to get support is still to email us at {{
+    support_email }}.

 ## Quick Start